Chepman32/Mobile-apps-online-/README.md

 # Mobile Apps Collection

-This repository contains sample React Native implementations inspired by various app ideas.
-Currently, a starter project for the **Habit Tracker with AI Coach** is provided under `HabitTrackerAICoach/`.
+This repository provides minimal React Native prototypes for various app ideas.
+Each project uses Expo and a simple state management approach.

-Each project uses Expo and Redux for state management.
-Additional apps can be added following a similar structure.
+Current examples:

+- **FitCraft** – skeleton app demonstrating bottom tab navigation and zustand.
+- **HabitTrackerAICoach** – sample habit tracker using Redux Toolkit.
+- **DreamWeaverAI** – basic stack navigation setup for dream journaling features.

+These prototypes can be expanded with Firebase, AI integrations, and additional screens as described in their respective README files.